-The COP system is driven by a constant frequency of E/213.
+The COP system is driven by a constant frequency of $E/2^{13}$ .
 (RTBYP in the RTICTL register allows all but two stages of this divider to be bypassed for testing in special modes only.)
 These bits specify an additional division factor to arrive at the COP timeout rate.
 The clock used for this module is the E clock.
-Write once in normal modes, anytime in special modes.